ppy/osu-wiki/news/2024/2024-03-13-the-followpoint-btmc-the-face-of-osu.md

 *How did you get introduced to osu!, who are your earliest influences from the game?*

 > In 2013, while playing on the "MCPVP" Minecraft server, I was first introduced to osu! through its content creators like [Zephhyre](https://www.youtube.com/@Zephhyre), who posted an osu! video titled "[OSU!
-Catastrophe - MuryokuP [Cataclysm Difficulty]](https://www.youtube.com/watch?v=kfVUP7B9Tco)", and Gayzmcgee (now [Aricin](https://osu.ppy.sh/users/1419095)), who suddenly started livestreaming osu! on their Twitch.
-Funnily enough, by complete chance, I was at a convention and ran into [meiikyuu](https://osu.ppy.sh/users/1043627), the mapper of the beatmap featured in Zephhyre's video, and we've now been together for over two years.
+Catastrophe - MuryokuP [Cataclysm Difficulty]](https://www.youtube.com/watch?v=kfVUP7B9Tco)", and Gayzmcgee (now ::Aricin::{ user-id=1419095 }), who suddenly started livestreaming osu! on their Twitch.
+Funnily enough, by complete chance, I was at a convention and ran into ::meiikyuu::{ user-id=1043627 }, the mapper of the beatmap featured in Zephhyre's video, and we've now been together for over two years.
 I like to think it was her that actually brought me into this wonderful community.

 *How did your content creation career start, did you ever think you would be making content for a living?*

 > My content creation journey began with a rivalry with a former MCPVPer and an unexpected twist.
-After facing two false DMCA take down notices from a Brazilian Minecraft YouTuber, I made all my videos unlisted, but when I republished them, my osu! content detailing my osu! rivalry with [ChaosRaidz](https://osu.ppy.sh/users/3715823) unintentionally went public.
+After facing two false DMCA take down notices from a Brazilian Minecraft YouTuber, I made all my videos unlisted, but when I republished them, my osu! content detailing my osu! rivalry with ::ChaosRaidz::{ user-id=3715823 } unintentionally went public.
 One of which is now infamous in the community: "[And some say he never played osu! again](https://www.youtube.com/watch?v=WKja2Ee7Pys)".
 >
 > I never initially envisioned content creation as a career; the concept of earning a living from YouTube and livestreaming was far from mainstream at the time.
 The term "[Creator Economy](https://en.wikipedia.org/wiki/Creator_economy)" wasn't even coined yet.
 However, I knew I wanted a path that wasn't confined to a traditional 9-5 job or a single career trajectory.
 Discovering that livestreaming earned me more in a week than a month at my job scooping popcorn at a movie theater, I fully embraced the uncertainty and dedicated everything to find a way to make it work.
 Because of that, I'm extremely humbled by all of my viewers, supporters, and fellow creators from all across the industry for making this possible.